Annuals, Biennials, Perennials and Bulbs

 Planting

-Bulb Planting Chart Soil preparation is very important for perennials since they will be there for many years.
+Sturdy Seedlings in Jiffy Pots Soil preparation is very important for perennials since they will be there for many years.
 Most soils need more organic matter so compost is good to add.
 Sand may be helpful, too.
 Double digging is beneficial for bulbs, especially tulips which need excellent drainage.
 The top several inches of soil are piled off to the side as soil amendments are worked deep into the soil.
 More soil amendments are worked into the soil pile.
 Then bulbs are planted at the proper depth as the hole is filled.
 See the webpage Improving Soil for more information.

 Annuals and perennials from seed are planted in the spring.
 The seeds can be started indoors about six weeks before planting outdoors for earlier flowers and a longer growing season.
 Annual and perennial plants can be planted any time of year if the soil can be worked and plants are available.
-Many perennials can be purchased and planted in the fall at clearance prices from local garden centers, but they will need extra protection the first winter until their roots grow deeper.
+Many perennials can be purchased and planted in the fall at clearance prices from local garden Bulbs By Depth and Season centers, but they will need extra protection the first winter until their roots grow deeper.

-Seedlings in Jiffy pots Most bulbs are planted in the fall.
+Most bulbs are planted in the fall.
 The spring flowering bulbs, such as crocus, daffodils, hyacinths and tulips need to be planted in the fall because they need winter temperatures before they flower.
 Some nurseries have potted bulb plants available in the spring, but the cost is more.
 There are also summer flowering bulbs such as begonia, caladium, canna and gladiolus, which are planted in the spring and early summer.

 Winterizing

-Mowing and Mulching Perennials Perennials need a fall cleanup and mulching.
+Perennials need a fall cleanup and mulching.
 Dead flower stems and leaves should be removed.
 Mulching will help prevent winter damage from freezing and frost heaving.
-Both can be accomplished quickly and easily by setting a mulching mower at the highest setting and mowing over the perennials.
+Both can be accomplished Mowing and Mulching Perennials quickly and easily by setting a mulching mower at the highest setting and mowing over the perennials.
 However, if there are many diseased leaves, it is better to bag the clippings and use compost or bark dust for mulch.

 Many tender perennials can be kept alive over winter, and grown another year.
 Tender bulbs such as begonias, caladiums, dahlias and gladioli can be stored in open flats on a thin layer of vermiculite or peat moss.
 Tender perennials, such as fuchsias, geraniums, and New Guinea impatiens, can be overwintered by digging them up and storing them in a shed or unheated garage.
 Most tender perennials are easier to overwinter in pots, although some gardeners leave their geraniums bare root and hang them upside down in a damp basement.
 Pots should not be watered so the soil is fairly dry before they are stored.
 Then, cut stems back to a few inches tall or to the inside edge of hanging baskets.
 Check the stored plants every month.
 If there is mold on the soil, peel it off.
 If the soil is very dry or the plants are shriveling, give them a little water.
 If the plants have put out new growth, break it off and look for a cooler place to store them.
 The trick is to keep them between freezing and 40 degrees so they do not freeze or grow.
 Also they should be kept barely moist so they do not shrivel or mold.